 For a requestor account, users can create maintenance requests directly into Smartspanner.

-Once your team start to create and complete works orders, there are a few ways to keep on top and up to date with changes in Smartspanner.
+Once your team start to create and complete works orders, there are a few ways to keep on top of work and up to date with changes in Smartspanner.

 Alerts and Notifications

-To capture the labour cost of each works order, the labour logs will capture time spent on the works order and use the user hourly rate to determine the cost for the task.
+To capture the labour cost of each works order, the labour logs will capture time spent on the works order and use the hourly rate of the user to determine the cost for the task.

-When you have many assets that have fixed requirements, or need to use a controlled and defined procedure, this feature allows you to create a procedure and use it on any asset.
-It cannot be edited by technicians and can store files such as images, pdf and word, excel files etc.
+When you have several assets with similar requirements, or need to use a controlled and defined procedure, this feature allows you to create a procedure and use it on any asset.
+Work Order procedures cannot be edited by technicians and can store files such as images, pdf and word, excel files etc.

-If you use a subcontract as part of all of the scope of a works order you can assign the subcontractor, the job and the cost of work performed by the subcontractor.
+If you use a subcontractor as part of all of the scope of a works order you can assign a subcontractor within a works order.
+The works order will store the the job and the cost of work performed by the subcontractor.

 If you want to log readings of parameters such a the run time of a compressor, condition monitoring enables this data to be captured and then works orders can be scheduled according to the data captured through condition monitoring.